Apply to the physics graduate program

 - GENERAL DEADLINE: January 15, 2024 (applications reviewed after the priority deadline)

 - Any late applications will be reviewed on a rolling basis if space is available.
 Please email the admissions chair if you apply after Jan.
 15.

-- Admissions decisions will be sent out on a rolling basis between January and March.
+- Admissions decisions, after review by the faculty admissions committee, will be sent out on a rolling basis between January and March.

 - Application fee (or waiver form) must be submitted by the application deadline as well.

 - Applications are for beginning in the fall semester.
 Applications for the spring semester are considered only under special circumstances.

 - Previous degree: An undergraduate or masters degree in physics or a closely related field (e.g. applied physics) is required.
 We expect strong preparation in mathematics along with coursework in classical mechanics, electricity and magnetism, and quantum mechanics, which is not provided by typical engineering degrees.
 Students who did not complete a degree in physics should compare their preparation with our expected undergraduate coursework as reviewed in the course PHYS 202 to be sure they are adequately prepared for our physics PhD program.
 A masters degree is not required, and most of our entering grad students do not have a masters degree.
 Having a masters degree can increase likelihood of acceptance, especially for applicants from foreign universities, applicants who did not do any undergraduate research, or applicants who have a low undergraduate GPA.
 Students with a previous PhD degree are not eligible, per university-wide policy.